leangjia/blender_docs/trunk/blender_docs/manual/physics/particles/emitter/children.rst

 for whom the physics are calculated.
 The children are then aligned to their parents.
 The number and visualization of the children can be changed without a recalculation of the physics.

-If you activate children the parents are no longer rendered, this can be enable in the Render panel :ref:`Parent Particles <bpy.types.ParticleSettings.use_parent_particles>`.
+If you activate children, the parents are no longer rendered.
+This can be enabled in the Render panel :ref:`Parent Particles <bpy.types.ParticleSettings.use_parent_particles>`.
 By default, parent particles are not rendered because the shape of the children can be quite different from that of their parents.